yashsinghal2004/yashsinghal2004/README.md

-👨‍💻 Yash Singhal
+# 👨‍💻 Yash Singhal

 A passionate developer from India.

-💻 I love building Full-Stack Applications with AI integration and seamless user experiences.
+- 💻 I love building **Full-Stack AI Applications** with seamless user experiences
-🚀 I take end-to-end ownership of complete lifecycle: development, deployment, scaling, and performance optimization.
+- 🔭 I take end-to-end ownership of development, deployment, **scaling & performance optimization**
-☁️ I enjoy working with cloud and DevOps tools like AWS and Kubernetes to keep systems fast, reliable and always available.
+- ☁️ I enjoy working with cloud and DevOps tools like **AWS & Kubernetes** to keep systems fast, reliable and always **available**
-📫 How to reach me: yashsinghal9886@gmail.com
+- 📫 How to reach me: **yashsinghal9886@gmail.com**